 If the VAL server has requested the AIoTApp to monitor the presence of an AIoT device and the AIoTApp receives the device information for the AIoT device, then AIoTApp reports the presence to the VAL server.

 If the VAL server has requested the AIoTApp to monitor the presence of an AIoT device and the AIoTApp does not receive the device information for the AIoT device from 5GC, then AIoTApp may expand the service request in more Target Areas that have been received in step-1 from the VAL server.
-The steps 4-6 of the procedure will be repeated to monitor the presence of the AIoT device.
+The step 4 of the procedure will be repeated to monitor the presence of the AIoT device.

-If the VAL server has requested the AIoTApp to track the trajectory of an AIoT device, then AIoTApp will record the received location information of the AIoT device.
-Based on the monitoring scheduled received in step-1, the AIoTApp enabler may repeat the steps 4-6 of the procedure to continue tracking the location of the device.
-When the monitoring schedule is fulfilled, the AIoTApp can send the tracked trajectory of the AIoT device to the VAL server.
+If the VAL server has requested the AIoTApp to track the historical location information of an AIoT device, then AIoTApp will record the received location information of the AIoT device.
+Based on the monitoring schedule received in step-1, the AIoTApp enabler may repeat the step 4 of the procedure to continue tracking the location of the device.
+When the monitoring schedule is fulfilled, the AIoTApp can send the tracked historical location information of the AIoT device to the VAL server.